Dubsado vs HoneyBook: An Honest Comparison for 2026

 Conclusion

-Dubsado vs HoneyBook comes down to a clear trade-off: customization power versus ease of use.
-Dubsado rewards the time you invest in setup with a deeply configurable system, global reach, and better team pricing.
-HoneyBook gets you operational faster with a polished interface and strong mobile app, but at a higher per-user cost and with geographic restrictions.
+The decision comes down to customization power versus ease of use.
+Dubsado rewards the time you invest in setup with a deeply configurable system, global reach, better team pricing ($525/year for 3 users), and lower ACH fees ($5 cap vs 1.5% uncapped).
+HoneyBook gets you operational faster with a polished interface and strong mobile app, but at a higher per-user cost and with geographic restrictions (US/Canada only).

 If your business has outgrown client intake tools and you need project management, time tracking, and invoicing in one place, try Agiled free to see if a single platform can replace your current tool stack.